mozman/ezdxf/docs/source/tutorials/mleader.rst

 .. image:: gfx/mleader_spline_leader.png

-Spline leader and polyline leader can not be mixed in a single MULTILEADER entity.
+The spline leader has no "dogleg" and spline leaders and polyline leaders can not be mixed in a single MULTILEADER entity.

 The leader type is set by the :meth:`~ezdxf.render.MultiLeaderBuilder.set_leader_properties` method.